 He bleeds a lot.
 Oh God, that’s too much!
 I run to the nearest tent and grab a poncho and shove it against the wound.
 When pressure and elevation don’t work I finally have to ask him how to make a tourniquet.
 Gasping, gritting himself to answer, he tells me what I need to do with the strip of poncho that I cut off to do it.
 I find a stout twig in the grass close at hand, and I don’t even ask whether a ghost of a medic on his side or ours led me to it.
 By now I’ve got his blood all over me.

-After the final knot, I bring him a waterskin and put it in his reach, and then find a clean blanket to spread over him.
+After the final knot, I cut his bonds, knowing that he can't escape or do me any harm, now.
+I bring him a waterskin and put it in his reach, and then find a clean blanket to spread over him.
+I paint bigger bloody crosses on that, too.
 “I only cut one side,” I tell him.
 “You’ll still be able to walk a bit, enough for a doctor’s life.
 You just won’t be able to march.
 You’ll have to muster out.”
 He makes no reply, just stares at me and pulls the waterskin to himself.
 “I never wanted you for my enemy.”)

 Our missing guerillas have rejoined us after all, somewhat the worse for wear and not without wounds, but still alive and on their feet, thank all our ghosts!
 I wish I had time to give ‘em a good looking over, but if they say they’re combat-fit I’ll have to take them at their word for now.